 - potential for materialization are characterized as single occurring, perhaps, one-off events, absent conveying vulnerability-probability for multiple risks materializing simultaneously?

 - characterization includes potential for producing enterprise-wide cascading affects that significantly elevate both the cost and challenge to adversely affect business value and sources of revenue, and stop competitive advantage hemorrhaging?

-- advocate is inclined to over-dramatize vulnerability and probability that certain risk will materialize, to the exclusion or
+- advocate is inclined to over-dramatize vulnerability and probability that certain (future) risk will materialize, to the exclusion or

 minimalization of criticality, i.e., near-long term adverse impacts.